bachinsky1/olena-kholod/README.md

 Run `git clone https://github.com/bachinsky1/olena-kholod.git .`

-Run `bash run.sh` for authomaticaly deploying or make next steps
+Run `bash run.sh` for authomaticaly deploying or do next steps

 - Copy `.env.example` to `.env` and change DB connection data if it needs